n1kn4x/squid-for-scrape/README.md

 squid-docker-simple-auth
 ========================

-A simple (and fragile) Dockerfile for launching an authenticated squid proxy.
+A simple Dockerfile for launching an authenticated squid proxy.
+Some squid config modifications were taken to ensure privacy of clients.
+Scraping search engines with several deployments of this proxy works well.

 The user must specify authentication credentials via the following environment variables: